 Decisions or predictions are often based on data.
 Statistics provides tools for describing variability in data and for making informed decisions.
 In this class, students will collect and summarize data, perform simulations, conduct investigations, estimate using Normal distributions, and engage with technology.
-Students who are successful in this class will earn .5 math credits and may want to consider taking AP Statistics the following year.
+Students who are successful in this class will earn 1⁄2 a mathematics credit and may want to consider taking AP Statistics the following year.